marlow75/retrovid/README.md

 # Simple Video Converter for retro machines

-You can make a short clip for your retro computer.
+Now you can make a short clip for your retro computer.
 Just open your favorite movie, select scene and grab it.
 Thats all.

 For now only PETSCII C64 is supported.